amekisuki/winapi-hooking-rust/README.md

-A light weight example on hooking the Windows API using Rust and monitoring function calls within a process
+This is an example of hooking the `MessageBoxA` function in the Win32 API.

 ## Build